rollup/plugins/packages/eslint/README.md

 Type: `String | String[]`<br>
 Default: `node_modules/**`

-A single [`picomatch`](https://github.com/micromatch/picomatch) pattern or an array of patterns controlling which files this plugin should explicitly include.
+A single [`picomatch`](https://github.com/micromatch/picomatch) pattern or an array of patterns controlling which files this plugin should explicitly exclude.
 Gets forwarded to the [`createFilter`](https://github.com/rollup/plugins/tree/master/packages/pluginutils#createfilter) method of `@rollup/pluginutils`.

 ### fix